CGJennings/se3docs/docs/um-release-notes.md

 ### Updates and changes

-* Further work on rewriting the script libraries to separate documentation from the libraries themselves and rewrite them in the more modern JS allowed by the recent engine update.
-All documentation has now successfully been moved to [Typescript type definition files](https://github.com/CGJennings/se3docs/tree/master/script-lib-types), though some details may not be finalized.
+* Further work on rewriting the script libraries to use more modern JS and to pull out and improve documentation (see also next item).
+* [Improved scripting (JS) API documentation](assets/jsdoc/) is now in beta.
+This corrects and expands existing documentation, links to the Java API when relevant, and includes basic documentation for built-in JS objects (`Array`, `Function`, and so on).
+The [Typescript definition files](https://github.com/CGJennings/se3docs/tree/master/script-lib-types) used to generate these docs are included in the se3docs repository.
+Suggestions, corrections, and improvements welcome.
+The [original JS API documentation](assets/jsdoc-legacy/) is still available during the transition.
 * `StrangeEons.fileBugReport` updated to link to a partially completed contact form; this also affects the **Help/Report a Bug** menu item.
 * The **Document Browser** has been removed.
 Related help links, which are now found under **Help/Developer Help**, display documentation in the platform default Web browser.
 Plug-ins that rely on the document browser no longer work.
 (Known plug-ins have been added to the "deprecated" list and will not be loaded if present; these plug-ins will not appear in the catalog if running a version newer than build 3970.)
 * The command line option `--xDisableGestures` was removed.